 The Net Promoter Score® is one of the world's leading and the most popular Customer Experience metric for measuring customer satisfaction and loyalty.
-It is a pivotal predictor of business growth since it determines how likely customers are to do business with you again and recommend you to others.
+It is one of the most important voice of customer methodologies and a pivotal predictor of business growth since it determines how likely customers are to do business with you again and recommend you to others.

 The Net Promoter Score is measured using NPS surveys with a simple NPS question: